 Wolff graduated magna cum laude in psychology from Harvard University.
 He received his master’s degree with high honors in psychology at Long Island University.
 He’s a longtime member of the Association for the Advancement of Applied Sports Psychology as well as the American Baseball Coaches Association.

-Wolff and his wife, Trish, have three children — John, Alyssa, and Samantha — and reside in Armonk, NY.
+Wolff and his wife, Trish, have three grown children — John, Alyssa, and Samantha who all played a variety of sports.
+Wolff and his wife reside in Armonk, NY.

 About Doug Abrams